 (W) James E. Roche

-So, for anyone like me, I made sure to include some of the creative process for Wretches part deux!
+I made sure to include some of the creative process in the back of Wretches part deux!
 Here's a glimpse below.

 My process... more or less.